tylercodes-11/rpsgame/README.md

-# Rock-Paper-Scissors App
+# Rock-Paper-Scissors Game

-Welcome to the Rock-Paper-Scissors App!
+Welcome to the Rock-Paper-Scissors Game!
 This is a web-based implementation of the classic Rock-Paper-Scissors game.
 Test your luck and strategy against the computer and see if you can emerge as the ultimate winner, right in your browser!

 ## How to Play